Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 16.

-But here's the catch...
+But here's the rub...
 What do these sites usually talk about?
-About the company's activities, projects are presented in photographs, there is a page with contacts, news, a media section.
+About the company's activities, projects are presented in photographs, there is a page with contacts, news, and a media section.
 In general, there is little content as such, and therefore they try to pay special attention to the design of the site.

 Esoteric navigation